Chris Van Vliet: Inside Jam!

 Following 969, Van Vliet returned to Toronto where he co-hosted the program Inside Jam! with Tara Slone on Sun TV.
 While the program was initially an hour-long daily entertainment news program, on March 23, 2006, it was reported that the program was moving to a 1-hour Saturday format.
-Inside Jam! has since been scaled down to a half-hour program airing Saturdays and Sundays.
+Inside Jam! was then scaled down to a half-hour program on Saturdays and Sundays.

 WOIO

 In February 2010, Van Vliet announced on air on Inside Jam! that he would be leaving the show, having accepted a position as an entertainment reporter at CBS affiliate WOIO in Cleveland, Ohio.
 In April 2010 he was voted by Inside Edition as one of Cleveland's hottest bachelors.

-In October 2011 he was named by Cosmopolitan Magazine as the Bachelor of the Year.
-He donated the $10,000 prize to The Boys & Girls Clubs of Cleveland.
+In October 2011, Cosmopolitan Magazine named him the Bachelor of the Year.
+He donated the $10,000 prize to the Boys & Girls Clubs of Cleveland.

 On June 2, 2012, Van Vliet won two Sports Emmy Awards for Best Host and Best Single Sports Story for his report on Gregory Iron, a professional wrestler from Cleveland who wrestles despite being born with cerebral palsy.

 On June 7, 2014, Van Vliet won his third Sports Emmy Award for Best Host.